danjulio/weeBell_bluetooth/readme.md

 You can download the Espressif Programming Tool [here](https://www.espressif.com/en/support/download/other-tools).
 Assuming you have downloaded the binary files in the ```precompiled``` directory to your PC, you can use this software as follows.

 1. Connect gCore to your PC and turn it on.
-After a few seconds Windows should recognize it as a serial device and assign a COM port to it.
+After a few seconds Windows should recognize it as a serial device and assign a COM port to it (it is possible you will have to download and install the Silicon Labs [VCP driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)).
 2. Start the Espressif Programming Tool.
 3. Configure the software with the three binary files and programming locations as shown below.
 4. Select the COM port assigned to gCore.